0x7a7a/bufpin.nvim/README.md

 - Files of same name are automatically displayed with their parent directory.
 - The file list is separated by Git branch.

-## Differences from Harpoon or Others
+## 💪Differences from Harpoon or Others
 - Adds a list of recent files.
 - Persistent mini-menu aids in remembering file names.

-## Installation and keybindings
+## 📦Installation and keybindings
 ### Lazy
 ```lua
 return {